 Habitat and Conservation

 Look for this owl in open woodlands, forests, rural woodlots, city parks and lots, orchards, and deep woods.
 Its preferred trees are cedars and pines.
-Nesting is in tree cavities, and many of these are ones created originally by woodpeckers.
+Screech-owls nest in tree cavities, often those created originally by woodpeckers.
+They will also use nest boxes.

 Eastern screech-owl populations suffer when dead, hollow trees are removed.
 Also, pesticides and car collisions cause many deaths.